cap-js/docs/node.js/messaging.md

 #### Deployment

 Your SAP Cloud Application Event Hub configuration must include your system namespace as well as the webhook URL.
 The binding parameters must set `"authentication-type": "X509_GENERATED"` to allow IAS-based authentication.
-Your IAS instance must be configured to include your SAP Cloud Application Event Hub instance under `consumed-services` in order for your application to accept requests from SAP Event Broker.
+Your IAS instance must be configured to include your SAP Cloud Application Event Hub instance under `consumed-services` in order for your application to accept requests from SAP Cloud Application Event Hub.
 Here's an example configuration based on the _mta.yaml_ file of the [@capire/incidents](https://github.com/cap-js/incidents-app/tree/event-broker) application, bringing it all together:

 ::: code-group